weewx/weewx/docs_src/reference/weewx-options/engine.md

 `StdArchiveStore` listens for it and writes to the database.
 Either one can be replaced on its own.
 An extension that builds records some other way takes the place of the creator; a second `StdArchiveStore`, given another data binding, saves the same records to another database.
+A replacement reads `[StdArchive]` for the options both halves share, and a stanza of its own for anything else it needs.

 `weewx.engine.StdArchive` does both jobs in one service.
 Configurations written before v5.5 name it, and it behaves as it always has.